Routine inspections: what tenants need to know and landlords can expect

 The tenant can be at the inspection if they prefer or can request that it’s done in their absence.
-“We’ll always try and find a time that works for both parties,” says Grace.
+“We’ll always try and find a time that works for both parties,” says Monika.
 “If the tenant wants to be there, we try and make sure it doesn’t interfere with their work.”

 What are property managers looking for?

-Grace says that property inspections are about being proactive.
+Monika says that property inspections are about being proactive.
 “We’re looking to see how the property’s performing.
 We look at structural maintenance issues that might arise and identify things that might need repairing before they get worse.
 We also keep an eye on the general condition of the property so that we can let owners know when things are becoming worn or shabby.
 That way they can budget ahead of time for new carpets or fresh paint and it’s not so much of a shock.”

 So does that mean that your tenant has to keep things spick and span?

-“We don’t care about tidiness,” says Grace.
+“We don’t care about tidiness,” says Monika.
 “It’s all about cleanliness and keeping things in good repair.
 Cleanliness is important because things can degrade faster if they’re not looked after.
 Sliding door tracks that aren’t kept clean can start to jam because the rollers wear out, for example, and you end up paying more in maintenance.
 Cleaning the grease out of a range hood is another example, because if it clogs it won’t work and you’ll end up with greasy walls.”